wazo-platform/wazo-doc/source/system/wazo-webhookd.rst

             celery_app = dependencies['celery']

             @celery_app.task
-            def example_callback(options, event):
+            def example_callback(subscription, event):
                 '''
+                * "subscription" is the subscription dict, same as the one returned by the REST API.
-                * "options" contains the options configured by the subscription, e.g. for http: the url, the method, the body, etc.
+                  The service-specific options are available in the "config" key, e.g. for http: the url is in subscription['config']['url'].
                 * "event" contains the Wazo event that triggered the webhook.
                   "event" is of the form:
                   {